rmdobservations/learningOpenLayers3/README.md

 ## Code Example

-Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
-Make sure the API you are showing off is obvious, and that your code is short and concise.
+It should be possible to download this code and run it on a local server.

 ## Motivation